 South Bellevue Neighborhood Traffic Mitigation Committee

-With the construction of the South Bellevue East Link segment anticipated to begin in fall 2016, the city is working with affected neighborhoods in helping to identify traffic mitigation tools and locations to lessen the potential traffic impacts.
+With the construction of the South Bellevue East Link segment anticipated to begin in spring 2017, the city has been working with affected neighborhoods in helping to identify traffic mitigation tools and locations to lessen the potential traffic impacts.
 Specifically, East Link construction will impact Bellevue Way Southeast from near the current location of the South Bellevue Park and Ride along the roadway to the “Y” intersection (Bellevue Way and 112th Avenue) and extending onto 112th Avenue Southeast.
 The construction will involve building the trackway of the East Link light rail and South Bellevue station.

 Bellevue Way Southeast is a major arterial serving downtown Bellevue and the neighborhoods south of downtown.
 It is key connection for commuters entering and exiting Bellevue via I-90.
 When traffic becomes congested, typically southbound during the afternoon commute, some drivers bypass the congestion by using 108th Avenue Southeast and other neighborhood streets.